PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

 set of sectors, corresponding to the irreps of a group, or, more generally, the simple objects of an unitary fusion category.

-Throughout TensorXD.jl, the method `sectortype` can be used to query the subtype of `Sector` associated with an object, e.g., a vector space, fusion tree, tensor map, or a sector.
+Throughout TensorLabXD.jl, the method `sectortype` can be used to query the subtype of `Sector` associated with an object, e.g., a vector space, fusion tree, tensor map, or a sector.
 It works on both instances and types.